MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 ### [ASP.NET Core](#tab/aspnetcore)

 > [!IMPORTANT]
+> If both autoinstrumentation monitoring and manual SDK-based instrumentation are detected, only the manual instrumentation settings will be honored.
+This arrangement prevents duplicate data from being sent.
+To learn more, see the [Troubleshooting section](#troubleshooting).

+> [!NOTE]
-> * Only .NET Core [Long Term Support](https://dotnet.microsoft.com/platform/support/policy/dotnet-core) is supported for autoinstrumentation.
+> * Only .NET Core [Long Term Support](https://dotnet.microsoft.com/platform/support/policy/dotnet-core) (LTS) releases are supported.
 > * [Trim self-contained deployments](/dotnet/core/deploying/trimming/trim-self-contained) is *not supported*.
-Use [manual instrumentation](./asp-net-core.md) via code instead.
+Use [manual instrumentation](./asp-net-core.md) instead.

 1. Select **Application Insights** in the left pane for your app service.
 Then select **Enable**.